sneakerhax/Arsenal/Kali Linux/README.md

 # Docker - Kali Linux

-A dockerized version of Kali Linux
+A Dockerized version of Kali Linux by Offensive Security

 ## Building the image